 The journalist had recently covered topics including failures in city inspections before a deadly hotel fire, alleged mismanagement by government officials, and local extremist groups, according to that report.

 On September 7, police arrested Clark County Public Administrator Robert Telles on suspicion of murder, according to news reports.
-In a September 8 statement reviewed by CPJ, the Las Vegas Metropolitan Police Department said Telles had been charged with murder with a deadly weapon.
+In a September 8 statement reviewed by CPJ, the Las Vegas Metropolitan Police Department said Telles had been charged with murder with a deadly weapon against a victim who is 60 years or older.